The First time I saw him...

 Who I Am

-So I sit in little theatres watching little plays, my eyes open for that actor/actress who has the potential to be a Star.
+So I sit in little theatres watching little plays, my eyes open for that actor who has the potential to be a Star.

 Getting the Part

-Because I indicated him, he got the part, and after his first appearance the fan base began to grow exponentially.
+After his first appearance the fan base began to grow exponentially.
 He was clearly a rising star.

 "What is it Syd?"
 I ask, confused.